gabar92/elte_advanced_deep_learning/README.md

 ### What is this lecture about?

 This lecture tries to answer the following questions:* What are the general architectures of LLMs?
-* What are the weaknesses of previous sequence models that needed to be solved?
+1. What are the weaknesses of previous sequence models that needed to be solved?
-* What is the basic mechanism behind the novel Transformer architecture?
+2. What is the basic mechanism behind the novel Transformer architecture?
-* What are the advantages of Transformers compared to other approaches?
+3. What are the advantages of Transformers compared to other approaches?
-* How are LMs trained, what is the objective?
+4. How are LMs trained, what is the objective?
-* How can we evaluate performance when for some NLP tasks the desired output is frequently ill-defined?
+5. How can we evaluate performance when for some NLP tasks the desired output is frequently ill-defined?
-* What is the temperature parameter in the ChatGPT?
+6. What is the temperature parameter in the ChatGPT?

+### Content of the lecture:

 n-grams